-2.7 CBR related (Item “F” in P1 [2])
+2.7 CBR related (Item “E” in P1 [2])

 [Issue 7a] Is it common understanding that CBR measurement is NOT supported, when the UE is performing random resource selection?

 [Rapp’s remarks] This simply impacts whether/how to add a restriction in the CBR measurement procedure in RRC to exclude UEs performing random selection.
 In LTE, there is a similar restriction to exclude P2X related V2X SL communication for CBR measurement (i.e. “The UE capable of CBR measurement when configured to transmit non-P2X related V2X sidelink communication shall:” in 5.5.3.1, TS 36.331).
 There was a RAN1 agreement in RAN1 #107e that “When UE performs random resource selection, LTE principle is reused:”.
 So intuitively, a similar restriction needs to apply to the UE performing random selection in NR SL.
 Note that the difference in NR SL is that unlike P2X in LTE, UE performing partial sensing may still need to perform CBR.
 Considering the already clear RAN1 agreement to reuse LTE principle, this issue can be treated as an open issue in the running CR discussion.